mikeymischief/mikeymischief.github.io/races/EmbersOfMuaat.md

 >>
 >>Other players' units in this system lose the planetary shield ability.
 >
 >_Magnus Reactor_ (red; req.
 RR): Your ships can move into supernovas.
-After 1 or more of your units use production in a system that either contains a war sun or is adjacent to a supernova, gain 1 trade good.
+After 1 or more of your units use production in a system that either contains a War Sun or is adjacent to a supernova, gain 1 trade good.